pra-navi/tp/docs/UserGuide.md

 ```

 - At least one keyword is required to search.
-- The search is case-insensitive. e.g `call` will match `Call`.
+- The search is case-insensitive. e.g `find` will match `Find`.
-- The order of the keywords does not matter. e.g. `Call Caterer` will match `Caterer Call`.
+- The order of the keywords does not matter. e.g. `Find Venue` will match `Venue Find`.
-- Both the title and note of a task is searched.
+- Both the **title and note** of a task are searched.
-- Only full words will be matched e.g. `Call` will not match `Calls`.
+- Only full words will be matched e.g. `Venue` will not match `Venues`.
 - Tasks matching at least one keyword in either the title or the note will be returned (i.e. `OR` search).
-  - e.g. `Call Wedding` will match `Call Hotel`, `Wedding Anniversary`.
+  - e.g. `Budget Venue` will match `Find Venue`, `Create Budget`.

 Examples:

-- `findTask Call Wedding`
+- `findTask Find Finale`
-  - Finds tasks with titles or notes containing either `Call` or `Wedding`.
+  - Finds tasks with titles or notes containing either `Find` or `Finale`.
 - `findTask Photography`
   - Finds tasks with titles or notes containing `Photography`.
 - `findTask`
   - Negative example as no keywords are specified.

 Output:

-- Both tasks are displayed as Task 1 has the word `Call` in its title and Task 2 has the word `Wedding` in its note.
+- Both tasks are displayed as Task 1 has the word `Find` in its title and Task 2 has the word `Finale` in its note.

   ![findTask_success](images/output/findTask_success.png)

+{% include admonition.html type="failure" title="TODO: Outdated Screenshot!" body="

+Please run <code>findTask Find Finale</code> and update the screenshot!

+"%}

 - There are no tasks to be displayed, as no Task has the word `Photography` in its title or note.

   ![findTask_noResults](images/output/findTask_noResults.png)

+{% include admonition.html type="failure" title="TODO: Outdated Screenshot!" body="

+Please run <code>findTask Photography</code> and update the screenshot!

+"%}

 Errors:

 - No keywords are specified.

   ![findTask_error](images/error/findTask_error.png)

+{% include admonition.html type="failure" title="TODO: Outdated Screenshot!" body="

+Please run <code>findTask</code> and update the screenshot!

+"%}

 <div style="page-break-after: always;"></div>